-34. Section 7(1) lists the relevant conditions in connection with which the Scottish Minsters may also require an offender to submit to electronic monitoring.
-Section 7(1)(e) allows the Scottish Ministers to prescribe by regulations additional types of early release conditions which can be electronically monitored.

-35. Section 7(2) provides that reference to conditions mentioned in section 7(1) is limited so as to relate to the monitoring of either an offender's whereabouts, or an offender's consumption, taking, or ingestion of alcohol, drugs or other substances.
+- 3.4.
+Section 7(1) lists the relevant conditions in connection with which the Scottish Minsters may also require a relevant person n offender to submit to electronic monitoring.
+Section 7(1)(e) allows the Scottish Ministers to prescribe by regulations additional types of early release conditions which can be electronically monitored. - 32.
+Section 7(2) provides that the reference to conditions mentioned in section 7(1) is limited so as to relate to the monitoring of either a relevant person's n offender's whereabouts (including being at or not being at a particular place), or an offender'sa relevant person's consumption, taking, or ingestion of alcohol, drugs or other substances.